-- (i) the Credit Event Amount for such Payment Date and Loan Group, minus the related Calculated Tranche Write-down Amount for such Payment Date; and - (ii) the related Calculated Tranche Write-up Amount for such Payment Date.
+(i) the Credit Event Amount for such Payment Date and Loan Group, minus the related Calculated Tranche Write-down Amount for such Payment Date; and

+(ii) the related Calculated Tranche Write-up Amount for such Payment Date.

-The "Group 1 Minimum Credit Enhancement Test" with respect to any Payment Date and Loan Group 1 is a test that will be satisfied if the Group 1 Subordinate Percentage is greater than or equal to 3.00%.
+The "Minimum Credit Enhancement Test" with respect to any Payment Date and Loan Group is a test that will be satisfied if:

+(i) in the case of Loan Group 1, the Group 1 Subordinate Percentage is greater than or equal to 3.50%, and

-The "Group 2 Minimum Credit Enhancement Test" with respect to any Payment Date and Loan Group 2 is a test that will be satisfied if the Group 2 Subordinate Percentage is greater than or equal to 3.75%.
+(ii) in the case of Loan Group 2, the Group 2 Subordinate Percentage is greater than or equal to 3.75%.